-1.1 Characteristics of the PKO Bank Polski SA Group activity
+1.1 Characteristic of PKO Bank Polski SA activity

-The PKO Bank Polski SA Group (the Bank's Group, the Group) is among the largest financial institutions in Poland and is one of the largest financial groups in Central - Eastern Europe.
-PKO Bank Polski SA (the Bank), the parent company of the Group, is the largest commercial bank in Poland and a leading bank on the Polish market in terms of scale of operations, equity, loans, deposits, number of clients and the size of the distribution network.
+PKO Bank Polski SA (the Bank) is the largest commercial bank in Poland and a leading bank on the Polish market in terms of scale of operations, equity, loans, deposits, number of clients and the size of the sales network.
+It is also among the oldest, operating financial institutions in the country.

 PKO Bank Polski SA is a universal deposit-loan commercial bank offering services to both residents and non-residents retail, corporate and other clients.
 PKO Bank Polski SA is licensed to hold foreign exchange and currencies and sell/buy them, as well as to perform a full range of foreign exchange services, to open and hold bank accounts abroad and to deposit foreign exchange in these accounts.
 The Bank stands out on the Polish banking market with high financial results, which ensure stable and safe development of the Bank.
 PKO Bank Polski SA has a leading share in the Polish banking market at the level of 17.3% (deposits) and 17.9% (loans).
 The Bank is a leader in the Polish market in terms of the number of current accounts, payment cards and the value of mortgage loans.
 PKO Bank Polski SA has high creditworthiness ratings, assigned by the rating agencies S&P and Moody's.
 Both agencies confirmed the high rating of financial credibility of the Bank after the acquisition of Nordea Bank Polska SA.
-In 2014, the rating agency Standard and Poor's affirmed PKO Bank Polski SA's long-term credit rating of 'A-2'.
+In 2014, the rating agency Standard and Poor's affirmed PKO Bank Polski SA's long-term credit rating of 'A-' with negative perspective of maintaining assessment and PKO Bank Polski SA's short-term credit rating of 'A-2'.
 The agency Moody's Investors Service affirmed long- and short-term credit rating for the Bank's deposits at the level of 'A2' and 'Prime-1' respectively, and the Bank's financial strength rating at the level of 'C-'.